JakobGM/astrality/docs/api.rst

     Each module in the user configuration is represented by a ``Module`` object.
     All ``Module``-objects are managed by a single ``ModuleManager`` object which iterates over them and executes their actions.

+``astrality.requirements``:
+    Module for checking if module requirements are satisfied.

+``astrality.actions``:
+    Module for executing actions such as "import_context", "compile", "run", and "trigger".

 ``astrality.event_listener``:
     Implements all the types of module event listeners as subclasses of ``EventListener``.